Kequc/nano-records/README.md

 });
 ```

-Retrieves latest version of the document from the database.
+Retrieves latest version from the database.

 ## &#8620; Attachments